pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Fix unexpected keyboard navigations behaviour on some nodes.
 * Fix inserter position for floated blocks.
 * Fix bug on empty cover image placeholder used on a saved block.
-* Fix errors when adding duplicate categories﻿.
+* Fix errors when adding duplicate categories.
 * Fix broken custom color bubble in ColorPalette.

 = 1.9.1 =